 Mutagens: Definition, Types, Examples, Process

-Edited By Irshad Anwar | Updated on Aug 17, 2024 06:46 PM IST
+Edited By Irshad Anwar | Updated on Jul 02, 2025 06:26 PM IST

-What Are Mutagens?
+What are Mutagens?

-A mutagen on the other hand refers to an agent be it physical or chemical that brings about changes or mutations of the DNA sequence of any organism.
+A mutagen refers to an agent be it physical or chemical that brings about changes or mutations of the DNA sequence of any organism.
 These mutations can therefore affect genes’ structures and their function, knowledge that is essential in delineating the processes of genetic disorders, carcinogenesis, and evolution.
 In biology especially in medicine, the study of mutagens is crucial both in determining the risks that are present, and in working out the treatments that may be useful.
 This article will present information on mutagens that will bring out the classification of mutagens, how they work, where they are found and the consequences of mutagenesis on life forms.

-Discovery Of Mutagens
+Discovery of Mutagens

 The identification of mutagens was a critical milestone in the field of genetics because it helped expand the knowledge concerning genetic variation and its causes.
-Early in the twentieth century, researchers ascertained that some chemicals, physical rays, and modes of living could cause mutations – changes in a gene’s code that could result in changes in the characteristics of an organism.
+Early in the twentieth century, researchers thought that some chemicals, physical rays, and modes of living could cause mutations – changes in a gene’s code that could result in changes in the characteristics of an organism.

-Types Of Mutagens
+Types of Mutagens

 Mutagens can be classified as: